cdapio/hydrator-plugins/http-plugins/docs/HTTPPoller-realtimesource.md

 Example
 -------
-This example fetches data from a url every hour using a custom user agent:
+This example fetches data from a URL every hour using a custom user agent:

     {
         "name": "HTTPPoller",